satori-stan/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Occlusion will account for other objects hiding part of the traffic sign.
 These objects may be other signs, pedestrians, trees, stickers, graffiti, etc.

 For my submission I decided to use all except occlusion to simplify the solution, although color modification was part of the preprocessing step and not the data augmentation.
-After several searches on how to augment a dataset, I found [code](https://medium.com/@vivek.yadav/improved-performance-of-deep-learning-neural-network-models-on-traffic-sign-classification-using-6355346da2dc) that applies these transformations using the OpenCV library and integrated it to my project.
+After several searches on how to augment a dataset, I found [code](https://docs.opencv.org/3.0-beta/doc/py_tutorials/py_imgproc/py_geometric_transformations/py_geometric_transformations.html) that applies these transformations using the OpenCV library and integrated it to my project.
 The functions in question apply random transformations to an image within the provided limits.
 I set the limits at +/- 45° of rotation, 5 pixels of shear and 10 pixels of translation.

 Here are two different transformations of the random example image:

-![alt text][image3]
-![alt text][image4]
+![Example image with rotation, zooming and translation][image3] ![Example image with translation, shearing and zooming][image4]

 The augmentation was only applied to the Train data set since the Validation and Test sets are meant only to test the robustness of the network that should already take into account all the differences in the image.

 Here is the example count per class after augmentation:

-![alt text][image5]
+![Histogram of examples per class after augmentation shows a more even distribution][image5]

 After augmentation, the least amount of examples for a class is now 1170.